Paul Francis Webster

-Paul Francis Webster (December 20, 1907 – March 18, 1984) was an American lyricist who won three Academy Awards for Best Original Song, and was nominated sixteen times for the award.
+Paul Francis Webster (December 20, 1907 – March 18, 1984) was an American lyricist who won three Academy Awards for Best Original Song, and was nominated 16 times for the award.

 Life and career

 Webster was born in New York City, United States, the son of Myron Lawrence Webster and Blanche Pauline Stonehill Webster.
 His family was Jewish.
 His father was born in Augustów, Poland.
 He attended the Horace Mann School (Riverdale, Bronx, New York), graduating in 1926, and then went to Cornell University from 1927 to 1928 and New York University from 1928 to 1930, leaving without receiving a degree.
 He worked on ships throughout Asia and then became a dance instructor at an Arthur Murray studio in New York City.
+After college, Webster served as an officer in the U.S. Navy.

 By 1931, however, he turned his career direction to writing song lyrics.
 His first professional lyric was "Masquerade" (music by John Jacob Loeb) which became a hit in 1932, performed by Paul Whiteman.

 In 1935, Twentieth Century Fox signed him to a contract to write lyrics for Shirley Temple's films, but shortly afterward he went back to freelance writing.
 His first hit was a collaboration in 1941 with Duke Ellington on the song "I Got It Bad (And That Ain't Good)".

 After 1950, Webster worked mostly for Metro-Goldwyn-Mayer.
 He won two Academy Awards in collaboration with Sammy Fain, in 1953 and 1955, and another with Johnny Mandel in 1965.
-Altogether, sixteen of his songs received Academy Award nominations; among lyricists, he is third after Sammy Cahn with twenty-six and Johnny Mercer, who was nominated eighteen times, in number of nominations.
+Altogether, 16 of his songs received Academy Award nominations; among lyricists, he is third after Sammy Cahn with 26 and Johnny Mercer, who was nominated 18 times.
 In addition, a large number of his songs became major hits on the popular music charts.

-Webster is the most successful songwriter of the 1950s on the UK Singles Chart.
+Webster was the most successful songwriter of the 1950s on the UK Singles Chart.
 In 1967, he was asked to write the lyrics for the Spider-Man theme song for the television cartoon series of the same name.
 He was inducted into the Songwriters Hall of Fame in 1972.
 His papers are collected at Syracuse University Libraries.

 Webster's first born son, Guy Webster, was a prolific photographer of musicians and bands in the 1960s and 1970s.
-His younger son, Mona Roger Webster, is a conceptual artist, a real estate investor and a longtime resident of Venice, CA.
+His younger son, Mona Roger Webster, is a conceptual artist, a real estate investor and a longtime resident of Venice, California.

-Webster continued writing through 1983.
+Webster continued writing up to 1983.
 He died in 1984 in Beverly Hills, California, and is buried at Hillside Memorial Park in Culver City, California.